maxtingle11/Insights-for-Music-Artists/README.md

   1. Returns the name, genre tags, popularity score, and follower count of the entered artist.

-  2. Finds artists who share similar audio profiles as the entered artist and stratifies the results by popularity score.
+  2. Finds artists who share similar audio profiles to the entered artist and stratifies the results by popularity score.

   3. Suggests genre tags for the entered artist based on the frequency of the similar artists' genre tags.

-Web App Link: **<.heroky.com>**
+Web App Link: **<.heroku.com>**

-## App Demonstration: Andrew Marks - DJ, Producer, Dance Music Artist
+## App Demonstration: Andrew Marks (DJ, Producer, Dance Music Artist)

 For a live demonstration of the Artist Insights web app, open Spotify via the desktop or website and log-in to your account.
 The following process will not work when using the Spotify mobile app.
 Once logged in, use the search bar at the top to find "Andrew Marks."